wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 The issue with .csv files exported are these:

-junction objects ???

-<a target="_blank" href="https://github.com/rsoesemann/salesforce-plantuml">https://github.com/rsoesemann/salesforce-plantuml</a> (by Robert Sösemann who ported the PMD extensible multilanguage static code analyzer to Salesforce) is an open-sourcce native Force.com application app that generates UML class & ER-diagrams from your org data.
-It leverages the <a target="_blank" href="http://plantuml.sourceforge.net/codejavascript2.html">PlantUML JavaScript Deflate</a> and other libraries.

 ### Data Types

 Data type—primitive types: collections, sObjects, user-defined types, and built-in Apex types.